Home page logo

 In addition, if the root folder returns a 301 Moved Permanently or 401 Authentication Required, this script will also abort.
 If the root folder has disappeared or requires authentication, there is little hope of finding anything inside it.

 By default, only pages that return 200 OK or 401 Authentication Required are displayed.
-If the displayall script argument is set, however, then all results will be displayed (except for 404 Not Found and the status code returned by the random files).
+If the http-enum.displayall script argument is set, however, then all results will be displayed (except for 404 Not Found and the status code returned by the random files).
+Entries in the http-fingerprints database can specify their own criteria for accepting a page as valid.

 Script Arguments

 The base path to prepend to each request.
-Leading/trailing slashes are not required.
+Leading/trailing slashes are ignored.

-Set to 1 or true to display all status codes that may indicate a valid page, not just 200 OK and 401 Authentication Required pages.
+Set this argument to display all status codes that may indicate a valid page, not just 200 OK and 401 Authentication Required pages.
 Although this is more likely to find certain hidden folders, it also generates far more false positives.

 See the documentation for the http library.